russellabradley/Dungeon-Tome/README.md

 [Dungeon Tome](https://dungeon-tome.herokuapp.com/)

-You may use these dummy accounts to test the Add Player functionality:
+You may use these dummy usernames to test the Add Player functionality on the campaign page:
 * demo1
 * demo2
 * demo3